mrsonne/hubit/README.md

 The model cache can be cleared using the `clear_cache` method on a `hubit` model.
 To check if a model has an associated cached result use `has_cached_results` method on a `hubit` model.
 Cached results for all models can be cleared by using `hubit.clear_hubit_cache()`.

 #### Component-level caching
-Component-level caching can be activated using the `hubit` model method `set_component_caching(True)`.
+Component-level caching can be activated using the method `set_component_caching(True)` on a `hubit` model instance.
 By default component-level caching is off.
 If component-level caching is on, the consumed data for all spawned component workers and the corresponding results will be stored in memory during execution of a query.
-If `hubit` finds that a two workers refer to the same model component and the input data are identical, the second worker will simply use the results produced by the first worker.
-A cache is created for each query and is not shared between sequential queries to a model.
+If `hubit` finds that, in the same query, two workers refer to the same model component and the input data are identical, the second worker will simply use the results produced by the first worker.
+The cache is not shared between sequential queries to a model.
 Also, the component-level cache is not shared between the individual sampling runs using `get_many`.

 For smaller jobs any speed-up obtained my using component-level caching cannot be seen on the wall clock when using multi-processing.
-The effect will, however, be apparent in the model `query_log()`.
+The effect will, however, be apparent in the model `log()`.

 # Examples